SophieTiger/optimal_health/README.md

 -   No unfixed bugs

 ## Deployment
--   The site was deployed to Github pages
+-   The site was deployed to Github pages as follows:
+    -   In the Github repository, I navigated to Settings tab
+    -   From the source section drop-down menu, I selected the Master branch and Save
+    -   Once the Master branch was selected, the page provided the link to the website
 -   The live link: [Optimal Health](https://sophietiger.github.io/optimal_health/)

 ## Credits
--   A special thanks to my Mentor for helping me out and answering all my Questions!
+-   A special thanks to my Mentor for the support and answering all my Questions!
 ### Content
+-   The icons in the footer and in the headings were taken from [Font Awesome](https://fontawesome.com/)
--   The social media links to Facebook and Instagram are the real ones this company is using.
+The social media links to Facebook and Instagram are the real ones this company is using.
+-   The Favicon in the Title of the page was taken from [Favicon](https://favicon.io/emoji-favicons/)
 -   I took inspiration from the Love Running project to create the header, footer and contact page.
 ### Media
 -   The images in the hero section, on the servives page and the contact page was taken from [Pexels](https://www.pexels.com/)
 -   The profile picture on the Home page is from my private gallery.

-## Future features
--   I would like to add a webshop to the page to make it easy and fast for the users to enroll on my services.
-The webshop would contain of different packages to choose from when it comes to Nutrition and Personal Training.